-The ease of use can be promoted in the context of a procedure or operation.
-The previous research uses the facility variable and examines the mediating effect of perceived ease of use on the connection between tax services contained the online tax system.
-The perception of ease of use has a substantial mediating effect between the quality of tax services and the online tax system.
-Meanwhile, the quality of tax services has a strong positive relationship with the online tax system.
-This previous research aims to understand how an electronic tax system can effectively improve tax enforcement and generate income (Mustapha & Obid, 2015).

-Moreover, the concepts of confidence, usability, and convenience seem to explain many of the website's practical methods, as mentioned by Mota, Bellini, Souza, and Oliveira (2016).
-These factors also define how far they influence the use of biometric election of government websites in Brazil.
+The ease of use can be promed in the context of a procedure or operation.
+The previous research uses the facility variable and examines the mediating effect of perceived ease of use on the connection between the quality of tax services and the online tax system.
+The perception of ease of use has a substantic mediating effect between quality of tax services and the online tax system.
+The quality of tax services has a strong positive relationship with the online tax system.
+This previous research aims to understand how an electronic tax system can be used effectively to improve tax enforcement and generate income (Mustapha & Obid, 2015).
+Moreover, the concepts of confidence, usability, and convenience seem to explain many of the website's practical methods as mentioned by Mota, Bellini, Souza, and Oliveira (2016).
+These factors also define how are they influence the use of biometric election of government websites in Brazil.
 In this matter, the perceived usefulness and ease of use have a significant effect on average.
-Only the confidence dimension in government affects all levels of consumption.
+Only the confidence dimension in government affects all levels of consumption

-positive influence of technology The advancement in today's circle will promote knowledge and work, depending on how people use technology to benefit others.
-On the one hand, there are also negative impacts, particularly adolescents who are misusing this technology.
+The positive influence of technology advancement in today's circle will promote knowledge and work, depending on how people use technology to benefit others.
+On the one hand, there are also negative impacts particularly adolescents voo are misusing this technology.
 Related to this, the use of technology is only for personal purposes (Pitchay Muthu Chelliah, Thurasamy, Alzahrani, Alfarraj, & Alalwan, 2016).
-The previous research indicates that to use e-government services.
-People may include performance expectations, corporate expectations, social impact, quality of knowledge, system efficiency, and service quality (Onu & Oats, 2018).
+The previous research indicates that to use e-government services, people may include performance expectations, corporate expectations, social impact, quality of knowledge, system efficiency, and quality of service (Onu & Oats, 2018).
 Then, the use of technology in an organization's information system should consider whether or not technology can be utilized through user tasks and abilities (Carter, McFadden-Wade, & Wells, 2016).
 In this analysis, the conceptual structure in Figure 1 will resolve the issue.
 Besides, the data analysis results can provide advice on improving e-Samsat services in East Java.
 Hence, it will increase the number of objects based on system quality, information quality, and web service quality in e-Samsat.
 Hence, the last hypothesis is as follows.

-H6: Ease to use has a positive effect on intention to use.
+H6: Ease to use has positive effect to intention to use.